The Relationship Between Dilution and Dissociation

 H: Some Definitions

-Be advised the equilibrium constant, The equilbrium constant is some number, the value of which doesn’t really matter for today’s purpose, but that represents the position of equilbrium for the reaction. , of a weak acid:
+Be advised the equilibrium constant, The equilibrium constant relates reactant and product concentrations, representing the position of equilibrium for a reaction. , of a weak acid:

 where is the hydrogen ion, is the conjugate base, and is the weak acid.
-If is the concentration of the hydronium, It follows that the concentration of hydronium is equivalent to that of the conjugate base. where
+If is the concentration of the hydronium, then because is monoprotic,

 - The equilbrium constant is roughly the square of the hydronium concentration, divided by initial acid concentration.

-- The reaction of the weak acid can be said to have some parameter ∂, where ∂ is a constant representing the percent of the acid dissociated at equilibrium.
+- The reaction of the weak acid can be said to have some active describer ∂ representing the percent of the acid dissociated at equilibrium.

 He: What will happen to ∂ if we dilute the solution?